The Great Broccoli Fiasco

 Pathetic Pea-Brained Weed-of-a-Man: the stain scares me; it’s shaped like a spider.

-Me: (opening the refrigerator door, only to be staggered by the smell) holy crap, it is coming from the refrigerator.
+Me: (opening the refrigerator door, only to be staggered by the smell) it is coming from the refrigerator and it is foul.

 Pathetic Pea-Brained Weed-of-a-Man: it must be the anchovies on that left over pizza; they taste like the ass-end of a rhinoceros.

-Me: well, I’ll have to defer to your expertise in ass related matters.
+Me: well, I’ll have to defer to your expertise in ass-tasting related matters.